LafColITS/moodle-block_temporary_enrolments/readme.md

-# README for Provisional Enrolments Block
+# README for Temporary Enrolments Block
 developed by Andy Zito at Hampshire College
 version: 0.0 2016-07-14